pablodecm/phd_thesis/src/103_chapter_3.md

-Confidence interval procedures based on the Neyman construction work very well for simple statistical models with one or two parameters, however rapidly become computationally intractable for larger the number of parameters.
-Even though the number of parameters of interest at LHC analyses is usually small, nuisance parameters play an important role in inference as reviewed in [Section @sec:nuis_pars], and cannot be accounted in a straightforward manner in the previous procedure.
+Confidence interval procedures based on the Neyman construction work very well for simple statistical models with one or two parameters, however rapidly become computationally intractable for larger number of parameters.
+Even though the number of parameters of interest at LHC analyses is usually small, nuisance parameters play an important role in inference as reviewed in [Section @sec:nuis_pars], and cannot be accounted for in a straightforward manner in the previous procedure.
 Thus when the total number of parameters is high, confidence intervals are usually computed based on alternative approximations, often based of some of the